OfficeDev/office-dev-program-docs/docs/terms-and-conditions.md

 b.	**Responsibility for your accounts.** You are responsible for: any and all activities that occur under your account; maintaining the confidentiality of any non-public authentication credentials associated with your use of the Services; and promptly notifying our customer support team about any possible misuse of your accounts or authentication credentials, or any security incident related to the Services.

 c.	**Your conduct and the availability of third party content and links to third party content**.
-For any public, community interaction you undertake on the Services you must follow the Rules of Conduct.
+For any public, community interaction you undertake on the Services you must follow the Microsoft Community Code of Conduct.
 We have no obligation to monitor the content and communications of third parties on the Services; however, we reserve the right to review and remove any such materials posted to the Documentation Portal in our sole discretion.
 Third parties that participate on the Services are not authorized Microsoft spokespersons, and their views do not necessarily reflect those of Microsoft.

 d.	**Identity usage across Services.** We may provide Services that supplement Microsoft Software and rely upon your user account or other identity mechanism.
 We may use this information to identify you and authorize access to Microsoft Content, Microsoft Software, and other resources across the Services.